Joseph Atiyeh: Career

 Atiyeh represented Syria in the 1984 Summer Olympics, where he competed in the freestyle heavyweight 100 kg competition, and won the 1984 Summer Olympic silver medal.
 While Atiyeh lived most of his life in the United States and attended Louisiana State University, where he was on the school's wrestling team, he qualified as a dual citizen and wrestled for Syria.
 Atiyeh made it to the Olympic finals against Lou Banach of the United States, where he lost by fall in 61 seconds.
 Two years earlier, in 1978, Atiyeh, then wrestling for LSU, defeated Banach 13-10 in the first round of the Midlands wrestling championship in Chicago.

 Prior to reaching the 1984 Olympic finals, Atiyeh's scored Olympic wins over Vasile Pușcașu from Romania by fall in the first round.
-Puscassu went on to win the 1988 Summer Olympics gold medal in the heavyweight category in Seoul, South Korea.
+Pușcașu went on to win the 1988 Summer Olympics gold medal in the heavyweight category in Seoul, South Korea.
 Atiyeh also defeated Kartar Singh of India by fall in 33 seconds.